nafarinha/cc_w13_d01_lab_spring_employee/README.md

 - An Employee class that conforms to POJO and is annotated with fields `name`, `age`, `employeeNumber` and `email`. :white_check_mark:​
 - A repostory for doing database operations :white_check_mark:​
-- A RestController with one route for getting a JSON list of all Employees.
+- A RestController with one route for getting a JSON list of all Employees. :white_check_mark:​

 ## Planning